Burglary (Bottom): Plot

 The episode begins with Eddie staggering drunkenly into the flat at 1:30am.
-He went out four and a half hours earlier with £1.75 to buy two fish suppers for himself and Richie, but instead of going to the fish and chip shop, he went to the chemist and spent the money on cheap Old Spice, which he drank.
-While trying to find alcohol around the flat, Eddie drinks a bottle of bleach, and passes out.
+He went out four and a half hours earlier with £1.75 to buy two fish suppers for himself and Richie, but instead of going to the fish and chip shop, he went to the chemist and spent the money on cheap Old Spice, which he drank and cost 25p a bottle each.
+While trying to find alcohol around the flat, Eddie drinks a bottle of bleach and passes out.
 Richie cannot revive him, and so attaches a noose to his leg and hoists him upstairs to bed.
 Richie goes to his bedroom to masturbate.

-A few seconds later, Richie hears a window smashing; coming out of his bedroom he hear more objects breaking downstairs.
-Richie wakes Eddie up and says that the burglars might be looking for drugs, so Eddie suggests throwing Lemsip down the stairs for them.
-Eddie goes back into his bedroom and brings a service revolver back out with him, and goes to shoot the lock off the hatch into the attic, until Richie asks why don't they just use the key and tells Eddie that the burglars will hear him shooting his gun.
-There is no ladder because the police have confiscated it when the nurses moved in next door earlier, so Richie has to climb on Eddie's back to reach.
-Richie falls off Eddie's back, and down the stairs, landing on the burglar (played by Paul Bradley).
+A few seconds later, Richie hears a window smashing; coming out of his bedroom he hears more objects breaking downstairs.
+Richie wakes Eddie up and says that there are burglars in the living room, Richie thinks they might be looking for drugs, so Eddie suggests throwing Lemsip and Bisodol down the stairs for them, But Richie doesn’t think his idea will work and suggests that Eddie will have to go downstairs, fight the burglars off and call the police.
+But instead Eddie goes back into his bedroom and brings his mother’s old service revolver back out with him and goes to shoot the lock off the roof hatch.
+Just before he was about do so foolishly, Richie suggests they simply use the key and tells Eddie that the burglars will hear him shooting his gun.
+He tries to get up the roof but Eddie reminds him there is no ladder because the police confiscated it "when the nurses moved in next door" earlier, so Richie has to climb on Eddie's back to reach the hatch.
+Richie falls off Eddie's back and down the stairs, landing on the burglar (played by Paul Bradley).